waynepiekarski/android-AndroidTVSpeakerSample/README.md

-Android WearSpeakerSample Sample
+AndroidTVSpeakerSample
 ===================================

-A sample that shows how you can record voice using the microphone on a wearable and play the recorded voice or an mp3 file, if the wearable device has a built-in speaker.
+A sample that shows how you can record voice using the microphone on an Android TV and play the recorded voice or an mp3 file.

-This sample doesn't have any companion phone app so you need to install this directly on your watch (using "adb").
+Based on the android-WearSpeakerSample, but modified for Android TV.

 Pre-requisites
 --------------